-It was time to think outside the box – or so we thought
+It's time to think outside the box

 As the leading European micro-mobility provider, we are always pushing the boundaries to reshape our cities and offer more than just the ease and convenience of e-mobility.
 We strive to continuously pioneer the development of urban transport and to innovate new technologies that move our cities forward sustainably.
 It’s been our mission from day one to provide seamless, accessible and safe forms of e-mobility that help facilitate the movement of people without damaging the environment.